 - 1/4 cup jelly (I like strawberry and raspberry)

 - 1/4 cup sugar for rolling cookies (see notes)

 - Preheat the oven to 350°.
 Line 2 cookie sheets with parchment paper and set aside.

-- Mix the flax meal with 3T of water and set aside.
+- Mix the egg replacer and set aside.

 - Melt the coconut oil (it does not need to be total liquid, but needs to be very soft).
 Add the applesauce, sugar and vanilla and mix well.
-Add the flax egg and mix again.
+Add the egg replacer egg and mix again.

 - Mix the flour, salt, and baking powder together.

 - Add the wet ingredients and mix well into a soft dough.

 - Scoop dough out in leveled tablespoons.
 Roll into a ball and roll through sugar.